 - Don’t succumb to summer stress!
 There is bound to be some bedlam and boredom in any household during the summer.
 When stress strikes, try to shrug it off and find humor in the situation.

-- Revamp – but don’t eliminate – your child’s daily routine.
+- Revamp — but don’t eliminate — your child’s daily routine.
 A daily routine gives most kids with learning or attention problems a sense of structure and security.
-While certain tasks (like doing homework) can be dropped during the summer, new ones (like packing for daily swim lessons) may be added.
+While certain tasks (such as doing homework) can be dropped during the summer, new ones (like packing for daily swim lessons) may be added.
 For fun, you might loosen up on certain chores during the summer, like designating every Friday as “Don’t make the bed” day!

 - Prepare your child for her scheduled activities.
 If possible, visit the locations where she’ll be during day camp or day care in advance.
 Have your child talk to counselors, caregivers, as well as other kids have enjoyed those same situations and settings.